 A scholarly, highly referenced and occasionally entertaining book about the importance of awareness (consciousness?) in language learning and teaching, providing a detailed theoretical and research background to such notions as consciousness, attention, information processing, input, intake, working and long term memory, and learning itself.
 This is detailed material, tough at times (because of the subject matter), but sweetened by the author's lucid style, occasional use of metaphor for the benefit of readers without a research background, and his own acknowledgment of the complexity of the field (Leow is both a teacher and researcher).

-I confess that I only read sections of the text, skipping over descriptions of particular research studies and the problems of conducting them, since my interest is in finding information that language teachers may find immediately useful.
-On that last point teachers may end up feeling short-changed.
+One of my interests in reading this book is finding specific classroom ideas that language teachers may find immediately useful.
+On this point teachers may end up feeling short-changed.

 But first, in Leow's own words: